mustafakbaser/MoodyNotes/README.md

 Moody Notes provides you with a free, easy-to-use, and powerful tool to take your text notes.
 It starts by starting with a simple layout of five screens, which give you space for putting everything: text notes, drawings, emoji and attachments.
 All these notes are synchronized with your device via bluetooth and cloud synchronously at the same time.

+## Features

+Firebase Email Authentication, Firebase Anonymous Account Authentication, Firebase Reset Password.
+Create, Read, Update, Delete Notes (CRUD).
+RecyclerView to display Firebase Data as notes.
+Navigation Menu
+Transition Animations.
+10+ Language Support

 ## Tech Stack

 Native Android, Java
+Firebase Database

+If you like this Repo, Please click the :star:

 ## Store

 <a href="https://play.google.com/store/apps/details?id=com.mustafabaser.moodynotes">Google Play Store</a>

-If you like this Repo, Please click the :star:

 ## :pencil: License